Labour Law Numbered 4857

 - Acting as an intermediary in finding employment and employees

-ARTICLE 90. - The task of acting as an intermediary in providing employees with jobs suitable to their qualifications and in finding employees qualified for different kinds of work for employers shall be performed by the Employment Organisation of Turkey and by the private employment agencies permitted to function in this capacity.
+ARTICLE 90 - The task of acting as an intermediary in providing employees with jobs suitable to their qualifications and finding employees qualified for different kinds of work for employers shall be performed by the Employment Organization of Türkiye and by the private employment agencies permitted to function in this capacity.